bruibro/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Optical Communications
-- Wireless Communications
+- Wireless Systems
 - Machine Learning
 - Information Theory
 - Coding Theory
-- Combinatorics

 # Education to show in About widget
 education: